jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-08-20.md

 Tasks:

 * Lee reports on ongoing efforts to better our video casting. ✔ / ✘
-* Riaan reports on whether he obtained a box that can be used for video. ✔ / ✘
+* Riaan reports on whether he obtained a box that can be used for video.
+  He did not ✘
 * Ivan reports on status and requirements for the Johannesburg meet-up. ✔ / ✘

 Notes: